neyocloud/swiggy-clone-b/README.md

 ### Creating an EKS Cluster with eksctl

-For the deployment environment, I made use Amazon Elastic Kubernetes Service (EKS) to host our application in a Kubernetes cluster.
+For the deployment environment, I made use Amazon Elastic Kubernetes Service (EKS) to host my application in a Kubernetes cluster.
 I provisioned a new EKS cluster using eksctl, which is a handy CLI to create EKS clusters quickly.

-eksctl Cluster Creation: We ran the following command from our terminal to create a cluster (the EC2 runner or any machine with AWS CLI/eksctl configured could run this, but we did it locally for setup):
+eksctl Cluster Creation: I ran the following command from my terminal to create a cluster (the EC2 runner or any machine with AWS CLI/eksctl configured could run this, but I did it locally for setup):

 ```